CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 ## Update `miovision_api.intersections`:

 Look at the table [`miovision_api.intersections`](../README.md#intersections) to see what information about the new intersections is needed to update the table.
-The steps needed to find details such as id, coordinates, px, int_id, geom, which leg_restricted etc are descrived below.
+The steps needed to find details such as id, coordinates, px, int_id, geom, which leg_restricted etc are described below.
 Once everything is done, have a member of `miovision_admins` do an INSERT INTO this table to include the new intersections.

 1. **Name and ID**
     The new intersection's `intersection_name`, `id`, can be found using the [Miovision API](https://api.miovision.com/intersections) /intersections endpoint.
 The key needed to authorize the API is the same one used by the Miovision Airflow user.